revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 <details><summary><b>Explanation</b></summary>

-- The with statement is simplifies exception handling by encapsulating common preparation and cleanup tasks.
+- The with statement simplifies exception handling by encapsulating common preparation and cleanup tasks.
 - This additionally ensures that a file is automatically closed when leaving the block.
-- As the file is closed automatically it ensures that each one the resources that are bound with the file are released.
+- As the file is closed automatically, it ensures that each one the resources that are bound with the file are released.

 </details>
 </details>